pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

       [Comment Headers],
       [y],
       [Most script files],
-      [Very convenient for future users of the code and portable @why-comment-headers],
+      [Convenient for future users of the code and portable @why-comment-headers],

       [`.license` Files],
       [n],